A mild source for the Wu-Yang magnetic monopole: The first type of magnetic field

-According to distribution theory \cite{distribution} if the integral of a distribution $u$ multiplied by any test function $\Phi$ gives zero, then $u$ is the zero distribution.
-Therefore, the distributions \rf{generalu} are the same as the zero distribution.
-Consequently, from this point of view, the ordinary divergence of the magnetic field \rf{wuyangmagfield}, and so the source $j_0$, vanishes in the sense of distribution theory, i.e. they vanish almost everywhere in $\IR^3$, except perhaps on a set of measure zero.
+According to distribution theory \cite{distribution} if the integral of a locally summable function $u$ multiplied by any test function $\Phi$ gives zero, then $\langle T_u,\Phi\rangle$ is the zero distribution.
+Therefore, the distributions associate to any of the functions \rf{generalu} are the same as the zero distribution.
+If two locally summable functions $u_1$ and $u_2$ lead to the same distributions, i.e. $\langle T_{u_1},\Phi\rangle=\langle T_{u_2},\Phi\rangle$, then $u_1$ and $u_2$ can differ on a set of zero measure only \cite{distribution}, and that is what happens with the functions \rf{generalu}.
+Consequently, from this point of view, the distribution associated to the divergence of the magnetic field \rf{wuyangmagfield} is the zero distribution.
+Therefore, the divergence of that magnetic field, and so the source $j_0$, can differ from zero only on a set of zero measure.
 The fact that they do not vanish in a set of zero measure will prove important in the global analysis of the Wu-Yang solution in the next section.